-Here is what you can say (and you can give these statements regardless of the reporters question - there is no law that says your response has to apply to the reporters question.
+Here is what you can say, regardless of the reporter's question.
+No law that says your response has to apply to the reporter's question.

-- 1 "Our first concern is the safety of our members and guests.
+- 1. "Our first concern is the safety of our members and guests.
 We have implemented our Crisis Control and Protocol Procedures in order to do all within our power to that end." - 2.
 "The facts are not yet available.
 We will have a written statement as soon as we have sorted out the facts."